Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 Your application may have won a few precious bytes!
 In the case that the browser does not support the [element.animate API](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate), Angular&nbsp;6.0 will fallback to CSS keyframes.

+## Angular Elements

+Angular Elements is a project that lets you wrap your Angular components as Web Components and embed them in a non-Angular application.
+This project has been existing for a few months but was in the "Angular Labs" previously (in other words, was still experimental).
+With v6, it's now a little bit pushed in the front and officially part of the framework.
+As it is a big topic by itself, we have a dedicated blog post about it (coming soon).

 ## ElementRef&lt;T&gt;